 We forget sometimes how fortunate we are to live in a country where propane is an easy and logical choice for homeowners who want to enjoy the many benefits of gas-powered appliances.
 That’s not the case in many low-income countries, where the use of traditional cooking fuels such as charcoal and wood contributes heavily to indoor air pollution.
-Sadly, every year as many as 4.3 million lives are claimed due to pollution-caused illnesses, which is more than HIV, Malaria, and Tuberculosis combined.
+Sadly, every year as many as 4.3 million lives are claimed due to pollution-caused illnesses.

-In conjunction with governments and public health officials around the globe, the World LP Gas Association (WLPGA), a Paris-based organization that serves as the authoritative global voice for the liquefied petroleum gas (LPG) industry, intends to do something about it.
+In conjunction with governments and public health officials around the globe, the World LP Gas Association (WLPGA), intends to do something about it.
 They’ve launched Cooking For Life, a global campaign aimed at transitioning 1 billion people from dirty and dangerous fuels to clean-burning propane by the year 2030.

 In launching the program, the WLPGA has established some lofty and noble goals.
 These include:

 - Preventing 500,000 premature deaths per year, primarily women and children from exposure to indoor air pollution

 - Saving 6.5 million acres of forest, or 51 percent of annual global net deforestation, with every 268 million households converted to propane

 - Demonstrate the benefits of propane as a cooking fuel, stressing convenience and health benefits

 As part of the initiative, the WLPGA launched a Community Kitchen in Ho Pong, Myanmar in November 2018.
 Serving as a place for people to gather and cook meals for their families, this project helps to improve the health and quality of life for women, who represent the majority of those cooking with traditional solid fuels.